 Perhaps the most often encountered solutions consist of simple lifestyle changes.
-Washing your face and pillow sheets regularly, changing facial masks regularly, staying makeup free over the weekend or dietary changes can contribute to healthy skin, but do these tweaks solve the issue of acne outbursts?
+Washing your face and pillow sheets regularly, changing facial masks regularly, staying makeup free over the weekend or dietary changes can contribute to healthy skin, but do these tweaks solve the issue of acne outbreaks?

 The answer is most likely not, as dermatologic hygiene should be considered a must in everyone’s lifestyle and not a solution for a medical condition.